Your weather: Thunderstorm watch over Auckland as snowy winter blast hits in the south

 Morning rain then occasional showers, all with possible squally thunderstorms and hail.
 19C high, 10C overnight.

-PMorning rain then occasional showers, all with possible squally thunderstorms and hail.
+Morning rain then occasional showers, all with possible squally thunderstorms and hail.
 18C high, 9C overnight.

 Morning rain then occasional showers, all with possible squally thunderstorms and hail.
 16C high, 7C overnight.

 Rain with possible squally thunderstorms and hail.
-18C high,9C overnight.
+18C high, 9C overnight.

 Rotorua Rain with possible squally thunderstorms and hail.
 14C high, 6C overnight.